webpro/dyson/README.md

 ### Demo

 For a demo project, see [webpro/dyson-demo](https://github.com/webpro/dyson-demo).
-This demo is also [running at nodejitsu](http://dyson.nodejitsu.com).
+This demo was also installed with [now.sh](https://zeit.co/now/) to [dyson-demo-npzwhgjdor.now.sh](https://dyson-demo-npzwhgjdor.now.sh).

 ## Project Configuration